 The world is rapidly shifting to a low-carbon economy, and California’s Climate Accountability Package will further speed that transition.

-Businesses can prepare by creating an action plan for disclosure now.
-If you’re a large business operating in California, you should be ready to calculate emissions in line with the TCFD and the Greenhouse Gas Protocol, which will remain the global standards regardless of evolutions in state policy.
+Businesses can respond by creating an action plan for climate disclosure now.
+If you’re a large company operating in California, you will need to begin gathering emissions data in 2025 in order to meet reporting requirements in 2026.

-Persefoni’s carbon accounting platform helps companies meet regulatory requirements.
-Our software creates a single source of carbon truth across an organization, enabling you to manage carbon transactions and inventory with the same rigor and confidence as financial transactions.
+Persefoni’s carbon accounting platform enables you to build auditable, investor-grade emissions calculations, so you can confidently report under California’s new law.
+Our software establishes a single source of carbon truth across an organization, allowing you to manage carbon transactions and inventory with the same rigor and confidence as financial transactions.

 Learn more about how Persefoni can help you get ready for reporting under California’s Climate Accountability Package.